flowscripter/dynamic-plugin-framework/README.md

 - The `HostApplication` can register one or more `ExtensionPoint` identifiers that the `PluginManager` should be aware of.
-- The `PluginManager` scans one or more `PluginRepository` implementations to find and register `Plugin` instances for any `ExtensionPoint` identifiers it is aware of.
+- The `PluginManager` scans one or more `PluginRepository` implementations to find and register `Plugin` objects for any `ExtensionPoint` identifiers it is aware of.
 - The `HostApplication` uses the `PluginManager` to query for and select an `Extension` for a desired `ExtensionPoint` identifier.
 - The `PluginManager` uses the associated `ExtensionFactory` to instantiate the